 First, a little background on the festival, a tradition deeply rooted in the legends of Hindu religious scriptures.
 Descriptions of Diwali were found in ancient Sanskrit texts dating back to before the first millennium A.D.
 While the legends do vary in terms of storyline and characters, the central theme of good prevailing over evil is dominant in all historical texts.

-It’s one of the happiest holidays in the world.
+It’s one of the happiest holidays in the world

-Each day brings something new.
+Each day brings something new

-Day 1 - Dhanteras
+Day one — Dhanteras

-Day 2 - Naraka Chaturdasi
+Day two — Naraka Chaturdasi

+Day two of the Diwali festival is also known as Kali Chaudas, where kali means 'dark' and chaudas means '14th day.'
 The preparations continue, with traditional floor decorations called rangoli typically being made on this day.
 Families practice early morning religious rituals and make homemade pastries for the next few days.

-Day 3 - Lakshmi Puja
+Day three — Lakshmi Puja

-Day 4 - Padwa, Balipratipada
+Day four — Padwa, Balipratipada

 Today, the relationship between husbands and wives is the main focus.
 Men give gifts to their spouses to symbolize their love and devotion, while newly married couples are also typically recognized with special meals.

-Day 5 - Bhai Duj, Bhaiya Dooji
+Day five — Bhai Duj, Bhaiya Dooji

 The last day of the festival in India is a day for honoring the close bond between siblings.
 Women come together and pray for the well-being of their brothers, and additional gifts are given as tokens of appreciation.
 Sometimes, family members travel long distances just to be with their siblings on this day.

-Celebrating Diwali around the world.
+Celebrating Diwali around the world

 Ready to start learning?
-Click the button below to create a profile and try a course for free! हैप्पी दीवाली (Happy Diwali)!
+Click the button below to create a profile and try a course for free! हैप्पी दीवाली [Happy Diwali]!